San Gimignano in Tuscany

 San GimignanoClick on the following categories to read more:

 No matter how short your visit in San Gimignano might be, you must visit the cathedral to admire the marvelous cycle of frescoes that recount stories from the New and Old Testaments painted by illustrious artists of the 14th-century Sienese school and the extraordinary Renaissance jewel, the Chapel of Santa Fina.
-Head to the Museum of Sacred Art next door to admire the exquisite "Madonna of the Rose".
+Then head to the Museum of Sacred Art next door to admire the exquisite "Madonna of the Rose".

 Read full article "Getting to San Gimignano"